DChen2024/mathy/README.md

 ## Requirements

-Using Mathy requires the following installed software:
+Mathy requires the following:

-- C compiler that supports at least C99
+- C compiler that supports C99 or later
+- 32-bit or 64-bit system

 ## Documentation